ArifulSikder/Livewire-Ecommarce/README.md

 Thats it your livewire project is working fine without any loading issues.
 Just single page application.

-Now, If you want to login the admin panel, just the the endpoint of login.
+Now, If you want to login the admin panel, visit the endpoint of login.
 And Your credentials are below:

     Email: admin@gmail.com
     Password: 12345678